vyogami/java-forge/README.md

 ## Data Structures

 The `data-structures` folder contains implementation of various data structures in Java.
 Each data structure is implemented in a separate file with a brief explanation of the data structure and its use cases.

+## applied mathematics

+the applied-mathematics folder contains python code that implements various mathematical concepts and equations. these files cover a range of topics, including linear algebra, calculus, probability, and more.

 ## Amity Java Programming